carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

 This will inject synthetic DI to ``sample.ll`` run the ``pass-to-test`` and then check for missing DI.

-Some other ways to run debugify are avaliable:
+Some other ways to run debugify are available:

 .. code-block:: bash